aiperigarcia/aiperieldar/README.md

 A Boston based Software Engineer coding in JS, React JS and Node JS.

-- 🔭 I’m currently working on Resilient Stories.
+- 🔭 I’m currently working on Tracking app(using React)
-- 🤓 I’m currently learning React + Redux.
+- 🤓 I’m currently learning Vue.js and D3.js.
 - 👯 I’m looking to collaborate on React based web apps and apps that help our community.
-- 📫 How to reach me: aiperieldar.dev@gmail.com or Twitter [@aiperi_eldar](twitter.com/aiperi_eldar)
+- 📫 How to reach me: aiperieldar.dev@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy reading books in 4 different languages(Russian, Kyrgyz, Turkish and English) and working on Inner Engineering.
+- ⚡ Fun fact: I enjoy reading books in 4 different languages(Russian, Kyrgyz, Turkish and English)